If your dog is dealing with arthritis, you may be considering Diclofenac as a way to relieve their swelling and pain.

 A dog that ingests a human dose of this medication should be taken to the vet as soon as possible.
 Some of the symptoms of a dog having overdosed on Diclofenac include black or bloody stools and severe behavioral changes.

-If your dog is suffering from severe arthritic pain or pain for another reason, why not try giving them a little bit of aspirin.
-This is ideal if you can’t contact your vet and need to give them something straight away for the pain.
+If your dog is suffering from severe arthritic pain or pain for another reason, why not try giving them a small dose of baby aspirin.
+This is ideal and generally if you can’t contact your vet and need to give them something straight away for the pain.

-If you can, confirm with your vet before administering aspirin as well, though it is often used to relieve pain in dogs.
+If possible please confirm with your vet before administering baby aspirin as well, though it is often used to relieve pain in dogs.

 Whenever your dog is on any medication close monitoring is advisable.
 If you monitor your dog closely you will notice any immediate behavioral changes and you will be able to contact the vet soonest for advice.